-Investments held directly by each Section are held in the form of units in pooled funds.
+Investments held directly by each of the Defined Benefit Sections are held in the form of units in pooled funds.
 The responsibilities of the providers are set out in the funds documentation.
 There is then usually an agreement between the provider and an organisation which manages the assets underlying the direct investment on a day-to-day basis.
 This agreement sets out the responsibilities of this organisation to the provider.